dotnet/dotnet-docker/samples/README.DockerHub.md

 This repo contains samples that demonstrate various .NET Core Docker configurations.

 You can see the source for these samples at [dotnet/dotnet-docker/samples](https://github.com/dotnet/dotnet-docker/tree/master/samples/README.md) on GitHub.
-They can be updated by pull request.
+They can be updated by creating a pull request.

 ## What is .NET Core?